Create some wild art, spot a fish and more

 No. 18 Create some wild art

 Feeling inspired by the gorge?
-How about creating a piece of wild art using the materials lying around?
+How about creating a piece of wild art using natural materials found lying around?
 Stones from the river’s edge and fallen twigs make a fantastic natural frame for your work of art.

-If you want to take a work of art home then come along to one of the summer holiday events such as pixie door making or hammered leaf flags.
+If you want to take a work of art home then come along to one of the summer holiday events such as pixie door making, clay craft or hammered leaf art.

 No. 50 Take a friend on a nature adventure